 Highest Bed Capacity Psychiatric Rehab facility in India

 Speciality Centres equipped with cutting edge infrastructure

 Depending on the severity of symptoms, depression can be categorized as mild, moderate or severe.
-Often depression is a prolonged problem and can last for several weeks, months or years.
+Often depression is a disorder that can last for several weeks, months or years.
 People with depression suffer from anxiety symptoms, loss of appetite, disturbed sleep, low self-esteem, poor concentration.

 There are different types of depression.
-During a Recurrent depressive disorder, the person experiences depressed mood, loss of interest in day-to-day activities, and a low energy level leading to diminished activity for at least 2 weeks.
+Recurrent depressive disorder causes the person to experience depressed mood, loss of interest in day-to-day activities, and a low energy level leading to diminished activity for at least 2 weeks.

 The bipolar affective disorder typically consists of both depressive and manic episodes separated by periods of normal mood.
 People with this type of depression have mood swings from extreme highs to extreme lows.
 It is also known as Manic Depression.

 People with psychotic depression have ‘psychotic’ symptoms, like delusions, hallucinations, and paranoia.
 Peripartum (Postpartum) Depression occurs in women after childbirth.
 It can last for weeks or months.
 Women with Premenstrual Dysphoric Disorder (PMDD) suffer from depression at the starting phase of their menstrual cycle.